 Mice are the most common rodent pest in almost all parts of the world.
 They can reproduce quickly and adapt very quickly to changing conditions.
 Actually, a female house mouse can give birth to a six babies every three weeks, and can produce as much as 35 young annually.

 The house mouse would prefer to consume seeds and bugs, however will consume many kinds of food.
 They are excellent climbers and can jump up to a foot high.
 They are colorblind and can not see clearly beyond 6 inches.

 The house mouse inhabits buildings, however can stay alive outdoors, as well.
-It prefers to nest in dark, remote locations and commonly construct nests out of paper items, cotton, packing materials, wall insulation and fabrics.
+It prefers to nest in dark, secluded locations and commonly build nests out of paper items, cotton, packing materials, wall insulation and fabrics.

-Mice construct long complex burrows in the wild.
-These normally have long entrances and are outfitted with escape tunnels or routes.
+Mice build long complex burrows in the wild.
+These normally have long entries and are outfitted with escape tunnels or routes.
 In at the very least one species, the building layout of a burrow is a hereditary trait.

 Mice can likewise bring fleas, mites, ticks and lice inside your home.
 Rodent invasions in the home can have a far-reaching effect on health.
 Rodent feces can spread germs and trigger allergies.
 Micro droplets of mouse urine can cause allergic reactions in youngsters.